 In addition, my Japanese chef knives picks are:

 1) priced between $100-200,

 3) above all, actually manufactured in Japan—not “Japanese-style” or Japanese steel, made in Outer Mongolia (yeah, I know it no longer exists).

 I have made a point of personally owning all six of these knives (I can see them poking out of my knife blocks as I write).
 Although I’ve tested them all out (it’s on-going), I’m not going to get into blow-by-blow descriptions of how each Japanese chef knife cuts onions, tomatoes, casaba melons (I have done all of these and more).
 We’re not professional chefs here spending seven-hour days in the kitchen.
 We’re skilled amateurs.
-So please assume that, in general, these knives work beautifully.
+But please rest assured all of these knives came from the factory uber sharp and are a pleasure to work with.
 And I will point out things that have stuck out—for good or for worse.

 A Few Japanese Knife Essentials

 Harder. . .thinner. . .lighter. . .sharper.
 That’s what Japanese chef knives are about, especially as compared to German (what most of the world is accustomed to).
 But “the times they are a-changing.”